reinaldogpn/windows-post-install/README.md

-# win_post_install.bat
+# win_post_install.ps1

-This batch script automatically installs the programs I use in my PC, runs updates and apply some personal preferences.
-Tested on **Windows 10**.
+This PowerShell script automatically installs the programs I use in my PC, runs updates and apply some personal preferences.
+Tested on **Windows 10 and Windows 11**.

 ### Winget